Manuel-Brrn/Transcriptome_coverage_analysis/README.md

 retain all position where at least 7 individuals have 10 reads -> one file and create a table with number of position covered per contig and the % it represents -> one file

 # Script 4
+## calcul du % de coverage par contig
+### percentage_coverage.sh
+create a table with the number of contigs covered by 10 to 100% (step of 10%) of positon with at least 10 reads for 7 individuals

+# Script 5
+## notation du nombre de position retenues
+# position_retained.sh
+create a table with the number of position retained and the % it represents

+# Script 6
 ## calcul de la moyenne des positions couvertes
 ### mean_depth_per_position_covered.sh
 create a table with the mean depth per position covered

-percentage_coverage.sh
-create a table with the number of contigs covered by 10 to 100% (step of 10%) of positon with at least 10 reads for 7 individuals
+## calcul de la moyenne de toutes les positions
+### mean_depth_per_position.sh
+create a table with the mean depth per position

+# Script 7
-calcul_nbr_positions_covered_per_contigs_per_depth.sh
+## calcul_nbr_positions_covered_per_contigs_per_depth.sh
 create a table with the number of position covered per depth treshold for each contigs

 add_non_covered_contigs.sh